ryuran/talks/src/decks/crypto-for-devs/sections/en/08-conclusion.md

 <!--{section^1: data-breadcrumb="So, What Do We Do Now?"}-->

 <!--{.interleaf}-->

 ## So, what do we do now?

 ???

 So, time to conclude (because the coffee is cooling right now).
-What do we do, now?
+What do we do?

 ===